kamahen/line-break/line-breaking-text-formatting.md

 and since P[M]=S[M] one might as well choose E[M]=S[M].
-The remaining indices E[1],...,E[M-1] are then the earliest breaking indices for formatting words 1 to (S[M]-1) into M-1 lines and are computed by performing the line-by-line algorithm in reverse, that is, scanning the words in reverse order and filling up the last line and then the last but one line and so on.
+The remaining indices E[1],...,E[M-1] are then the earliest breaking indices for formatting words 1 to (S[M]-1) into M-1 lines and are computed by performing the LINE-BY-LINE algorithm in reverse, that is, scanning the words in reverse order and filling up the last line and then the last but one line and so on.